loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

-But also in which language your chatbot is used, at which time most customers use the offer, or how many customers have logged in with a code can be found under "Analytics".
+But also in which language your chatbot is used, at which time most customers use the offer, or how many customers have logged in with a code can be found under "Analytics"

 <p align="center">
   <img src="customers_language.png" alt="Customers per language" title="Customers per language" width="400"/>